alasca-association/tarook/docs/user/reference/cluster-configuration.rst

 Cluster Configuration
 =====================

-The :doc:`environment variables </user/reference/environmental-variables>` affect the
+The :doc:`environment variables </user/reference/environmental-variables>`
-:doc:`action scripts </user/reference/actions-references>`.
-The
-``config/config.toml`` however is the main configuration file and can be adjusted to customize the yk8s cluster to fit your needs.
+affect how the user interact with the cluster via the :doc:`action scripts </user/reference/actions-references>`.
+The ``config/config.toml`` however is the main configuration file and can be adjusted to customize the yk8s cluster to fit your needs.
 It also